Rajpratik71/Mininet-wiki/FAQ.md

 [X11 forwarding](#x11-forwarding).
 Others require that you have installed the OpenFlow reference implementation using `mininet/util/install.sh -f`.
 Consult the comments in the example's `.py` file for details.

 ***
+<a id=dpctl></a>

+### Why doesn't `dpctl` work?
+How can I dump a switch's flow table?

+1. The correct command to use from the shell prompt is

+    $ sudo ovs-ofctl dump-flows s1

+2. The correct command to use from the Mininet prompt is

+    mininet> dpctl dump-flows s1

+3. If you want to open up a listening port on the switch, you need to specify the base listening port, e.g. net = Mininet( topo=topo, listenPort=6634 )

+***
 <a id=multiple-controllers></a>